-

 Imagine you’re working for a digital marketing agency in their strategy and analysis department.
 Monday rolls around and you have to spit out 15 different performance reports for 15 different clients.

-If you simply rush through the process without properly implementing your data cleaning steps, your clients will end up reviewing reports that may not be accurate.
+If you simply rush through the process without properly implementing your data cleaning steps, your clients will end up reviewing reports that could have irrelevant data and may not be accurate.
 Those reports may be double counting website visits, or even ad spend.

 In turn, that client may start making improperly informed decisions on their marketing investment - perhaps to give you even more budget allocation.
 If that further investment doesn’t pan out (because the underlying assumptions about performance were wrong), that will reflect negatively on you and the agency.
 It could even mean a lost client.